 The capital of British Columbia is Victoria, which is situated on Vancouver Island.
-The most populous city in the province is Vancouver, Canada’s third largest city, with a metropolitan population exceeding 2.4 million.
-Approximately 35,000 immigrants from around the world arrive to B.C. each year, and immigrants make up a high proportion of B.C.’s population.
+The most populous city in the province is Vancouver, Canada’s third largest city, with a metropolitan population nearing 2.5 million.
+More than 40,000 immigrants from around the world arrive in B.C. each year, and immigrants make up a high proportion of B.C.’s population.
 In fact, over one third of Vancouver’s population comes from abroad, and B.C. has the largest Chinese community in Canada.
 The vibrant multicultural atmosphere and excellent quality of life make B.C. a major destination for newcomers to Canada.

 Tourism is a considerable source of revenue for the province, thanks to its vast natural beauty.
 B.C. plays host to much of the Rocky Mountains, thousands of miles of coastline, and sweeping acres of protected green space.
 B.C. also has the largest fishing industry in Canada, as well as sizeable cattle and dairy farm operations.
 At the same time, B.C. is Canada's third-largest generator of hydro electricity and Canada's second-largest natural gas producer.
-The Vancouver area, where the majority of British Columbians reside, has become an important financial, business and technology center and is the third-largest film and television production centre in North America, after New York and Los Angeles.
+The Vancouver area, where the majority of British Columbians reside, has become an important financial, business and technology center and is a major film and television production centre in North America.
 As an up-and-coming urban center, Vancouver is home to a flourishing service industry.

 British Columbia is a good place to find a job in Canada.
-Unemployment rates in the province have dropped to their lowest levels in 30 years, falling consistently below 6%.
+Unemployment rates in the province have dropped in comparison to the past 30 years, falling at 6.1%.
 Many of these new jobs are in the service or technology sectors.
 With growth forecasts very positive for the future of the province, there will continue to be many job opportunities for immigrants in British Columbia in the near future.

 While the cost of living in British Columbia is among the highest in Canada, mainly due to housing costs, average personal yearly earnings in B.C. are also quite high to compensate.
 B.C. has a mandatory minimum wage of $10.25/hr, and the second lowest personal income tax rate.
 With huge areas of protected parkland, two mountain ranges and the Pacific Ocean, there is plenty of opportunity for recreation and health living.
 Life expectancy is 82 years of age.